Web Design Lessons Not To Be Ignored

 Avoid overloading your homepage with irrelevant photos, icons, and other elements.
 Too many separate features confuse your visitors and cause them to click away.

 Instead, integrate only the most profitable and compelling ones.

 Doing this draws your visitors’ attention to conversion-driving elements, like your call-to-action (CTA) buttons.

 Crisp achieved a clean and impressive homepage by applying plenty of white or uncrowded space and keeping their headline short.

-These draw their visitors’ eyes to focus and grasp their message (what their business is about) and then to the CTA buttons.
+This draws their visitors’ eyes to focus and grasp their message (what their business is about), then to the CTA buttons.